alberthdev/SuperTester/README.md

 -----
   * Fix dirty error handling in code
   * Make `progunified.txt` include initial output, which is left out.
+  * Produce much better diff, including highlighting added/removed chars
+  * Add success message at end (and possibly to other parts)
   * Add error checking to see if files exist
   * Add error checking for write permissions
   * Add error checking on *nix systems to see if the program is executable